wovo/psml/readme.md

 -----------------------------------------------------------------------------

 ToDo list
-- simplify and check the shift parameters
-- mirror: check 0/1
-- more examples
-- more openscad primitives
-- text, extend from dice example
 - dice: handle rounding (shrink text), could be a library element
 - tests for the error handling
 - pip installer
-- extract example text and put it in the readme.md
+- extract example text and put it in the readme.md?
-- None is acceptable
-- update examples check file times??
 - longer parameter names
 - virtual box that can be asked? with wall-thickness?
 - split should be an operator
 - better name for operator / filter -> manipulator
 - move project box to work
-- text parameters
 - https://medium.com/@richdayandnight/a-simple-tutorial-on-how-to-document-your-python-project-using-sphinx-and-rinohtype-177c22a15b5b
-- scale
-- resize
-- other extrudes
 - color?
 - multimatrix?
 - minkowski?
-- hull?
-- rotate_extrude?
 - polyhedron?
 - allow negative extrusion?
+- make _shape_list a nested class?
+- _apply => order of parameters, easier for extern
 - vector init, operators
-- make rotate etc. functions, supply a lambda
-- make rectangle etc. show derived from -> shape (or function!)
+- linear extrude versus rotate_extrude (names?)

 -----------------------------------------------------------------------------